HoundMedium to LargeUnited States

 Frequently Asked Questions

-Is the Plott Hound a good apartment dog?
+Is the Plott Hound a good family dog?

 Does the Plott Hound bark a lot?

-Is the Plott Hound good for first-time owners?
+Is the Plott Hound good in an apartment?

-How much exercise does the Plott Hound need?
+How much exercise does a Plott Hound need?

-What is the biggest challenge of owning the Plott Hound?
+What is the biggest challenge of owning a Plott Hound?

 Our Shop